vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 A quick but important callout &mdash; note the additional "d"!
 It's subtle, and the sheer number of consecutive, full-height consonants does not help the matter, but we've found it's very easy for old habits to omit it.
-Omitting it, of course, results in your uninentionally using the old binary, which isn't what you wanted, probably won't work in subtle ways, and soon won't work at all.
+Omitting it, of course, results in your unintentionally using the old binary, which isn't what you wanted, probably won't work in subtle ways, and soon won't work at all.
 To be extremely, annoyingly, pedantically, clear about it:

 ```diff